July Birthstone

 Light Pinkish-Red

-At the border between ruby and pink sapphire — lighter in tone but still captivating, often more affordable.
+Sits at the border between ruby and pink sapphire.
+Lighter in tone and often more affordable.

 Treated Ruby